jcavat/jcavat.github.io/_posts/2017-02-27-pagination-table.markdown

 Nice.
 It works perfectly with my Angular2 project but if I look at the generated JS compressed code: ~32000 characters and 113 Kio.
 It includes lots of PuresScript standard libraries.

 Ok, I suggest using PureScript in projects including lots of PureScript code.
-But just for a couple of functionality, it's not wise.
+But just for a couple of functionalities, it's not wise.
 So I confess the defeat and write a TypeScript + Lodash version.
 Finally, this is not so bad:

-{% highlight haskell %}
+{% highlight Scala %}
-private paginate(activePage, size) : string[] {
-  size = Math.ceil(size);
-  console.log(activePage, size);
+/* page is the number of pages and activep is the number of the active page */ private paginate(size, activePage) : string[] {
   if (size == 0){
     return [];
   } else if (size <= 10) {